 - HB 630 would require the state to perform executions in a way that would allow for inmates to donate his or her organs if so desired.
 The bill, from Republican Rep. Jim Neely, was referred to the House Corrections and Public Institutions Committee where it stalled.

-- HB 811, from Republican Rep. Shamed Dogan, had identical language to that of Wieland’s bill.
+- HB 811, from Republican Rep. Shamed Dogan, had similar language to that of Wieland’s bill.
 It passed out of the House Rules – Administrative Oversight Committee but didn’t go further.

 Kaitlyn Schallhorn is a reporter with The Missouri Times.
 She joined the newspaper in March 2019 after working as a reporter for Fox News in New York City.
 Throughout her career, Kaitlyn has covered political campaigns across the U.S. and humanitarian aid efforts in Africa.
 She is a native of Missouri who studied journalism at Winthrop University in South Carolina.
 Contact Kaitlyn at email@example.com.